tlevine/scarsdale-data/budget/readme.md

 Eventually, I want to ask "Do you have any particular set of documents that you would like the public to know more about?"

+## Reduction in expenditures following the 2008 crash
+The village substantially reduced expenditures after the 2008 crash, mainly in the capital projects fund.

+(I have a graph.)

+What exactly was cut?
+The fund's appropriation typically increases by a couple million dollars each year, but the appropriation was decreased by about
+$20 million in 2009-2010.
+More specifically, public building costs were decreased by about $11.5 million, and highway improvement costs were decreased by about $8.5 million.
+(See page 109 of the [2009-2010 budget](2009-2010_adopted_budget.pdf))